 An Enduring Power of Attorney for personal matters enables you to choose a trusted friend or family member to make certain personal decisions.
 An Enduring Power of Attorney for personal matters enables you to choose a trusted friend or family member to make certain personal decisions.

 - whether you go on holiday and where you go

 There are two ways State Trustees can help prepare your Powers of Attorney and Medical Treatment Decision Maker documments:

 - Book an appointment to prepare Power of Attorney documents –You can book an appointment with a professional from State Trustees across a number of locations in Victoria by calling 1300 138 672 or by submitting a form online.

-- Do it yourself with a Legal Power of Attorney Kit online– A State Trustees Power of Attorney Kit is an easy and convenient way to help ensure your assets will be distributed according to your wishes.
+- Do it yourself with a Legal Power of Attorney Kit online– A State Trustees Power of Attorney Kit is an easy and convenient way to help ensure that decisions can be made on your behalf, by someone you trust, if you become incapable of making them.
 It is an instantly downloadable and printable pdf template with a planning guide and easy to follow step by step instruction guide.
 This option suits those with straight forward circumstances.